Freedisch/fastycall/README.md

    npm install
    ```

-3. Create a `.env.local` file in the root directory and add any necessary environment variables (if applicable).
+3. Create a `.env.local` file in the root directory and add any necessary environment variables.

 ## Running the Application